 Purpose & Scope

-The scope of service for this Basic Commercial Inspection includes the following:
+The scope of service for this Standard Commercial Inspection includes the following:

 - Documentation review and interviews to augment the walk-through survey and to assist the consultant's understanding of the subject property.

 - Walk-through survey to visually observe the subject property so as to obtain information on material systems and components for the purposes of providing a brief description and identifying physical deficiencies to the extent that they are easily visible and readily accessible.

 - Preparation of opinions for the suggested remedy of the material physical deficiencies observed.

 - Standard Commercial Inspection Report of the information gathered and opinions generated.

 The Standard Commercial Inspection was conducted according to International Standards of Practice for Inspecting Commercial Properties (2014).
 The inspection, the Report, and its uses are strictly limited to the scope as described herein.
 The inspector is a Certified Professional Inspector # NACHI04101795, who works independently of any real estate broker, Realtor association, lender, investor, buyer, seller, appraiser, contractor, or other real-estate related business.
 The inspector does not modify or omit information in order to influence any person or company.
 The inspection is in no way intended to be a warranty or guarantee, express or implied, regarding the future use or operability of the building or its components.

 This Report expires on: (removed)

 Present during inspection: Client, Realtor, Property owner, Tenants

 Client present for discussion at end of inspection: Yes